BcLai0830/blog/README.md

 # blog system using django

--it can run in a server.
+- it can run in a server.
--just a blog system without comment system.
+- just a blog system without comment system.
--it fuck up
+- it fuck up